workshops & events

 Follow us on Facebook and Instagram and stay updated on upcoming dates.
 Any concerns don’t hesitate to contact us via email, social media, sms or phonecall.

-All events & workshops are payable in advance online.
+All events & workshops are payable in advance via our book and buy page.

 Upcoming Workshops & Events

-- Livestream restorative yoga class Friday 28th May 2021 at 7.30pm.
+- Restorative yoga workshop Friday 5th Nov 2021 at 7.30pm.
 This practice is suitable for all from the absolute beginner to the seasoned practitioner.
 It is dedicated time out to deeply relax, rejuvinate and restore both mind and body.
-A limited number of poses are included and each is fully supported with folded blankets and cushions, all in the comfort of your own home.
+A limited number of poses are included and each is fully supported with folded blankets and cushions, if attending in studio please bring your own blanket and cushion as well as a few pillow cases, in case you need extra cusions and to put over one of our bolsters.

-- Livestream yin yoga class next date to be comfirmed.
+- Yin yoga workshop Friday 12th Nov at 7.30pm.
 The practice of yin yoga can help to reduce stress, release facia and brings calm to both mind and body.
 This practice is mostly on the mat with long holds to help ease out deep held tension.
 It can be challenging but the extent of that challenge is upto you and the needs of your body.

-- The next Sunday workshop on the Stages of Menopause is at 10am 23rd May.
-You will gain a better understanding the stages of menopause (pre menopause, perimenopause, post menopause) and how the natural changes in your biochemistry lead to the range of symptoms you might be experiencing.
-In some cases these changes result from medical treatment such as chemotherapy.
+- The next Sunday workshop on the Stages of Menopause is to be confirmed.
+Please let us know if you are interested in such a workshop for you and and some friends, relatives, colleagues and we can tailor such a workshop to your groups needs.
+In this workshop you will gain a better understanding the stages of menopause (pre menopause, perimenopause, post menopause) and how the natural changes in your biochemistry lead to the range of symptoms you might be experiencing.
+In some cases these changes can result from medical treatments such as chemotherapy.
 We will explore some of the impacts on women’s health, the influence of stress, share experiences and practice some yoga and various techniques that can help you navigate this stage of life more easily.
 The more common symptoms of insomnia, irregular periods, headaches, mood swings, hot flushes, and anxiety can arise for more than 80% of women throughout their 40’s and early 50’s and for some even in their late 30’s.
 Often a better understanding of what is going on in your body can help alleviate many of the concerns you might have.
-Any queries call us or send an email.
+Any queries or concerns call us or send an email.

 Aparna Shukla of Shubh Connections for My Mind My Friend was talking to Marie about yoga for meeting life’s challenges on Sunday 21st March 2021 live stream on Facebook and YouTube.
 Includes a 20min restorative practice lead by Marie.